wentao-hu/HGTCluster/readme.md

 # HGTCluster
 In this demo project, we show how to locally train original [Heterogeneous Graph Transformer](https://arxiv.org/pdf/2003.01332.pdf)(HGT) under self-supervised setting.
-We do not show distributed training code and our improvements based on HGT for interest of company.
+We do not show distributed training code in production settting and our improvements based on HGT for interest of company.

 We use [alibaba/graph-learn](https://github.com/alibaba/graph-learn) and distributed tensorflow to train graph neural networks on large-scale graphs with billion scale nodes and edges in production settting.